 - Less dry-out risk and less frequent watering

-- Prevent disturbing the roots when planted in garden or containers.
+- Prevent disturbing the roots when planted in a garden or containers.

-- Reduced need for transplanting due to size of newspaper pot.
+- Reduced need for transplanting due to the size of the newspaper pot.

 - Proper drainage through newspaper material